 How many GB is the new iOS 14?

-The iOS public beta is about 2.66 GB, but like we said above, you’ll need a few extra gigabytes for your iPhone to update and run properly.
+The iOS 14 update is 2.76 GB on an iPhone 11, but like we said above, you’ll need a few extra gigabytes for your iPhone to update and run properly.

 How long does iOS 14 take to download and install?

 There’s a lot to be excited about in this iOS.
 And these are just a handful of the new features.
-Once the official iPhone operating system is out of beta and released, we’ll definitely be the first to download and install it.
+So go ahead, download the latest iOS version and see what else it has to offer.